m4cku5/m4cku5.github.io/about.md

 married to a superhero, am father to a ninja, and coexist with a serial killer of blue jays.
 I can count to ten in six languages, and swear at you in three.
 I try to stay fit, torturing myself with calisthenics and dumbbells, and am toying with the idea of training for a triathlon.
 I'm terrible at paragraphs and I can't quite seem to go underwater without holding my nose.
+Bourbon, neat.
 I prefer to leave parties without saying goodbye, and to leave my writings open-ended.